 If your wood heater is smoking, it might not be operating as efficiently as possible.
 Wood smoke pollution can harm the environment, your health and the health of your family.
 For tips on better wood burning visit wsroc.com.au/woodsmoke

 Smoke from wood heaters is deemed 'excessive' when there is a visible plume coming from the chimney for a continuous period of at least 10 minutes and within that time the plume extends at least 10 metres from the chimney for at least 30 seconds.
 Council can investigate excessive smoke and issue a 'Smoke Abatement Order' in certain situations.

-The Regulation strictly prohibits burning:
+This Regulation strictly prohibits the burning of: